Jason Blundell: Career

 Blundell began his career at Activision as a Programmer and Producer for several titles, before joining Treyarch to work on the production of Call of Duty 3.
 He went on to become Executive Producer for Call of Duty: Black Ops, Campaign Design Director for Call of Duty: Black Ops II, and Game Director for both the Campaign and Zombies modes of Call of Duty: Black Ops III, taking over from Jimmy Zielinski.

 Blundell directed and produced the Career and Zombies experiences of Call of Duty: Black Ops 4, and co-created the story for the Zombies Comics.
 He was the creator of the Chaos storyline in the Zombies franchise.

 On February 28, 2020, Treyarch announced Jason Blundell was leaving the studio.
 On June 10, 2021, Blundell and Dave Anthony announced a new studio, Deviation Games.
 On September 8, 2022, it was announced that Blundell had left Deviation Games.
 The studio had significant layoffs in May 2023 and shut down in March 2024.
 In December 2023, Jason was revealed to be working at PlayStation Studios.
 In March 2025, Blundell announced that he had created and was leading a new first-party studio under PlayStation Studios called Dark Outlaw Games, with a game in active development at that time.
+In March 2026, it was reported by Jason Schreier that Dark Outlaw games was closing down.